Pitiful to Powerful

 You can be pitiful or powerful, but you cannot be both.

 Perseverance, strength, and resiliency have gotten you this far, but now it’s time to surrender and heal.
-You don’t need to remain in the gray area, where you’re limited to experiencing a powerful life.
+You don’t need to remain in the gray area.
 You deserve to have a life you truly love, one that’s fueled by passion and purpose.

 What awaits you on the other side is magical, freeing, and a life full of abundance!
 It’s not a final destination, but rather a journey of discovery.